Motorways in Croatia

 The Via Michelin website is also a very valuable resource for trip planning (on motorways or not!).
 As well as suggesting different routes (if you’d prefer non-motorway alternatives), the website estimates costs – toll plus fuel costs – for your drive.

-Find out more on driving Croatia’s roads in our Driving in Croatia guide!
+Learn more about driving Croatia’s roads in our Driving in Croatia guide!